 There are a variety of soil types in Howey-in-the-Hills (see the Town's Soils Map).
 The general descriptions of the soils in the Town are found below in Table 5.
 All upland soils are suitable for development and show little limitation for the use of septic tanks.
-Where central sewer is not available, the specific site needs to be evaluated for septic system use.

 The Town lies on the Lake Wales Ridge, a physiographic high that has a high potential for aquifer recharge to the Floridan Aquifer.
 There is little topographic relief within the Town (90 feet).
 The upper limit is approximately 170 feet above sea level located south of E. Revels Road, west of Sunset Drive, and east of State Road 19.
 Around this area, there is a difference of about 80 feet in elevation (see the Town's Contour Map).
 This topographic relief poses little, if any, limitations to development of vacant lands.
-For specific sites soil and topographic detailed information is available on the Lake County web site.
 See Conservation Element for a further discussion of soils and soil limitations.